-For the 2019 MSGP, ADEQ has differentiated conditions that trigger a corrective action based on whether the condition needs to be eliminated.
+For the 2024 MSGP, ADEQ has differentiated conditions that trigger a corrective action based on whether the condition needs to be eliminated.
 The following conditions require corrective action:

-- An unauthorized discharge (e.g., non-stormwater discharge not authorized by this or another AZPDES permit to a water of the U.S or to a regulated MS4.); - The permittee becomes aware, or ADEQ determines, that a discharge from the site causes or contributes to an exceedance of applicable surface water quality standard(s) (Part 2.1.1); - The permittee becomes aware, or ADEQ determines, that a discharge from the site to water listed as not-attaining exceeds an adopted wasteload allocation (WLA) for the pollutant(s) causing the impairment (Part 2.1.1.1); - The permittee becomes aware, or ADEQ determines, that a discharge from the site to an Outstanding Arizona Water is degrading the existing water quality (Part 2.1.1.2); or - A discharge from the site violates a numeric effluent limitation guideline in Table 2.2 and in Part 8 sector-specific requirements.
+• An unauthorized discharge (e.g., non-stormwater discharge not authorized by this or another AZPDES permit to a protected surface water or to a regulated MS4.);

+- The permittee becomes aware, or ADEQ determines, that a discharge from the site causes or contributes to an exceedance of applicable surface water quality standard(s) (Part 2.1.1); - The permittee becomes aware, or ADEQ determines, that a discharge from the site to water listed as not-attaining exceeds an adopted wasteload allocation (WLA) for the pollutant(s) causing the impairment (Part 2.1.1.1); - The permittee becomes aware, or ADEQ determines, that a discharge from the site to an Outstanding Arizona Water is degrading the existing water quality (Part 2.1.1.2); or - A discharge from the site violates a numeric effluent limitation guideline in Table 2.2 and in Part 8 sector-specific requirements.
+NOTE: this condition does not apply for discharges to non-WOTUS protected surface waters.